Server installation

 Prerequisites

-• Windows or unix-based operating system
+• Windows or Unix-based operating system

-• Java 17
+• Java 17 or 21

 • Key pair and certificate (as a PKCS12 file) to be used for TLS protected endpoints (see Self-Signed Certificate Generation for test and demo purposes).
+If key pair and certificate were generated with OpenSSL, ensure that OpenSSL version 3.x or later was used.

 If the certificate is not issued by a public CA, the intermediate certificate or the certificate from CA needs to be added to Java’s trust store using the following command: